 Admission to a graduate program requires the following:

 a.
 Evidence of scholarly ability as indicated by a minimum grade point average of 3.0 in the last 90 quarter or 60 semester graded credits of postsecondary academic course work.
-Applicants with earned graduate or professional degrees from appropriately accredited institutions are judged, by their academic accomplishments, to show evidence of student preparedness generally equivalent to these minimum admission
+Applicants with earned graduate or professional degrees from appropriately accredited institutions are judged, by their academic accomplishments, to show evidence of student preparedness generally equivalent to these minimum admission standards.

 b.
-A cumulative minimum GPA of 3.0 in all post- baccalaureate course work, if
+A cumulative minimum GPA of 3.0 in all post- baccalaureate course work, if any.

 c.
 English language proficiency (see 2-5).

 d.
-Recommendation of admission by the appropriate graduate
+Recommendation of admission by the appropriate graduate program.

 e.
 Approval by the appropriate Vice Provost or designee.